bccomputerscience/coursepolicies/README.md

 ## Academic Honesty and Plagiarism Policy
 Academic dishonesty will not be tolerated.
 Each student in this course will abide by the Academic Honesty Policy described in the [Academic Information and Standards](https://www.bakersfieldcollege.edu/sites/bakersfieldcollege.edu/files/1617Catalog_AcademicInfo.pdf) section of the Bakersfield College Catalog.
 A violation of our academic honesty and plagiarism policy will be immediately reported to the Dead of Student Life plus zero points earned for any assignment involved for each student involved.
 No excpetions.

+## Attendance
+Attendance is mandatory.
+The school policy allows up to 2 weeks of absences before I am required to drop you.
+If you are tardy, you will be assessed an absences for every 2 tardies.
+The attendance policy as outlined in the campus catalog.
+Students must notify me in the event of class absences.
+Any student that is absent for more than two weeks without prior instructor notification may be dropped from the course.
+If you do not want to be in the class then you must drop yourself from the course.
+I will not retroactively drop you if you miss one of the “last day” to drop the course dates.
+These dates are listed in the colleges academic calendar under [Important Dates](https://www.bakersfieldcollege.edu/important-dates).
+It is also expected that students will notify me before class in the rare instance of needing to leave class early.
+Students, not notifying me in advance, may be marked absent upon their early departure.

 ### Group Activities
 Collaboration in class while working on assignments is encouraged.
 Various projects in class will require group work.
 Students who do not participate equally with others on assigned group projects will receive a grade of zero.